 In the age of computers, the regression line is typically computed with statistical software.
 However, the calculations are relatively easy, and are given here for anyone who is interested.
-The calculations are based on the statistics shown in Table 14.1.3 M_X is the mean of X, M_Y is the mean of Y, S_X is the standard deviation of S_X , S_Y is the standard deviation of S_X , and S_X is the correlation between S_X and S_X .
+The calculations are based on the statistics shown in Table 10.1.3 $M_X$ is the mean of X, $M_Y$ is the mean of Y, $s_X$ is the standard deviation of X, $s_Y$ is the standard deviation of Y, and r is the correlation between X and Y.